 Material Type and Thickness

 There are many material types that can be used to manufacture a PCB, the most common of which is called FR-4.
 FR-4 is simply fiberglass and material woven together with an epoxy resin that includes fire-resistant properties.
-Higher temperature FR-4, Polyimide, Hybrid Capable, High Copper Weight, and Flex are some other material types that could be selected.
+Higher temperature FR-4, Polyimide, Hybrid Capable, High Copper Weight, and Flex are some other material types that could be selected to create high copper weight, hybrid capable PCBs or more.
 The most common material thickness is 0.062″.
 Selecting different material types and thicknesses can both have a significant impact on price.

 Many of today’s designs/projects require components that are very small.
 To accommodate, the spacing between copper features on a board need to be smaller.
 To keep board costs in check it’s important to leave as much space as possible.
 Trace/space that drops below 0.006” may see a 5% to 10% increase in costs.